Integrating Google Calendar with Notion: Effective Scheduling Made Easy

 This method displays a real-time view of your Google Calendar within Notion.
 It’s ideal if you simply want to reference your calendar without needing to create or edit events directly in Notion.

-- Paste the Google Calendar embed link into the block.
-Notion will then display your calendar in an inline view that updates automatically.
+• Paste the Google Calendar embed link into the block.
+Notion will display your calendar in an inline view that updates automatically.

-For those who want a deeper integration—allowing actions in either Google Calendar or Notion to reflect on the other platform—consider using automation tools like Zapier or Automate.io with the Notion API.
+For those who want a deeper integration—allowing actions in either Google Calendar or Notion to reflect on the other platform—consider using automation tools like Zapier or Make (formerly Integromat) with the updated Notion API.

-- Create a “Zap” that triggers when new events are added in Google Calendar.
+• Create a workflow (or “Zap”) that triggers when new events are added in Google Calendar.

 Customizing and Organizing Your Google Calendar Events in Notion

-- For synced events in a Notion database, switch between calendar, table, or list views by clicking the "..." icon in the top right corner of your database block.
+• For synced events in a Notion database, switch between calendar, table, or list views by using the options menu (accessed via the "..." icon on the top right of your database).

-- Share your Notion page containing the embedded or synced calendar with team members and collaborators.
-This promotes transparency and ensures everyone stays in sync.
+• Share your Notion page containing the embedded or synced calendar with team members to promote transparency and keep everyone aligned.

 Managing Events in Google Calendar or Notion